 Why the ‘meany’ gloves?
 You see, in order for this little plant to take root quickly and grow strong, we must pull apart its little roots.
-These plants I used here didn’t have really tight root balls, they loosened easily.
-Sometimes you’ll need to rip their roots or cut them to give them freedom (but don’t rip them off!).
+The plants I used here didn’t have really tight root balls, they loosened easily.
+Sometimes you’ll need to tear their roots or cut them to give them freedom (but don’t rip them off!).
 If you don’t do this, the plant will continue to grow its roots as they did in their little cell packs, round and round, and will not be well rooted in the window box and will not take up nourishment nor flourish.
-Let’s just call this ‘tough love for plants.
+Let’s just call this “tough love” for plants.

 Seven – Fill the watering can and water the transplants.

 If you like, you can use a much diluted liquid plant food in place of water.
 Don’t drown the little transplants, but water them well.
 Plan to water them lightly for the next few days if it is especially hot or windy.

 We are assuming that the window box was originally made with pre-drilled drainage holes.
 Since you are hopefully reading this before starting on the project, be sure they are in place.
 We lined our window box with plastic which retains water.
 That is great, but we don’t want our little roots to rot in excess moisture.
 So, I get out my handy-dandy Ice Pick and poke holes in the plastic.
 You can do the same with any basket or container that is plastic lined.
 I always have poked my holes at this point in the project.